 - Have a personal email account as an alternative.
 If you have difficulties using U-M Google Mail while you are overseas, or if your mail is blocked from reaching your overseas colleagues, you could try using a personal non-Google account.
 If you do use a personal email account, be aware that you may not use it to share sensitive institutional data as noted in Sensitive Regulated Data: Permitted and Restricted Uses (DS-06) and the Personal Account page in the Sensitive Data Guide to IT Services.

-The U-M Virtual Private Network (VPN) provides a secure computing experience when accessing a University of Michigan network from a remote location or when using a wireless connection.
+The U-M Virtual Private Network (VPN) provides a secure computing experience when accessing a University of Michigan service from a remote location or when using a wireless connection.
 It can also help you bypass Chinese firewalls.
-Use it when you connect to the Internet from your smartphone, tablet, or laptop.
+Use it when you connect to the internet from your smartphone, tablet, or laptop.
 Install the VPN client and/or U-M profile on your device before your trip.
-See Use a Secure Internet Connection to download the VPN for your campus.
+See Use a Secure Internet Connection to download the appropriate VPN for your campus (Ann Arbor, Michigan Medicine, Dearborn, or Flint).

 You may find VPN access blocked from locations in China and elsewhere.
 Do not attempt to illegally bypass the blocks.
 Do not put yourself at risk of being accused of cyber espionage or other crimes.

-Do not use untrusted networks, such as those in Internet Cafes and hotels, to access the Internet.
+Do not use untrusted networks, such as those in Internet Ccafes and hotels, to access the Internet.
 In general, cellular networks are more secure than such publicly available networks.
-Turn on VPN for your device as soon as you connect to the Internet over a wireless connection or from any remote network.
+If you must use an untrusted network, turn on a VPN for your device as soon as you connect and avoid accessing sensitive university data.

 With Virtual Sites, you can use the software on Campus Computing Sites Windows workstations remotely from any Mac or Windows computer with an Internet connection.
 Virtual Sites lets you use computers on the U-M campus remotely.
 Go through the Virtual Sites webpage to connect.
 You can then access your email and other U-M services from the Sites workstation.